VeriQAi/.github/profile/README.md

 # VeriQAI - Transform Assignment Workflows

+ VeriQAi provides free, open-source tools for educators.
+GradeBridge is our assignment workflow suite.

 **🚀 Ready to use right now - no signup required:**

 ## Why These Two Apps?